Guns

 Remington Rolling Block (Argentine Contract Pattern)

 I've not been able to learn much about this piece.
-It is built to the same pattern and caliber as an 1879 Argentine contract gun, but lacks any of the Argentine markings.
+It is built to the same pattern and .43 Spanish caliber as an 1879 Argentine contract gun, but lacks any of the Argentine markings.
 Somewhere along the way I read an article which speculated many guns like this were assembled from left over parts and sold on the American market.
 Wherever it lived, this particular rifle hadn't fired many rounds.
 I shoot it once every other year or so.
-Aside from the world's heaviest trigger pull and slow lock time, its great fun to shoot.
+Aside from the world's heaviest trigger pull and a slow lock time, its great fun to shoot.
 You have to wait for the smoke to clear to see where the bullet went.

 Argentine Rolling Block